crcn/tandem-old/packages/front-end/README.md

 USEFUL:

+* Unhandled notification (allows for console to be hidden)
 * ability to load images & other resources in PC file. (start with ionicons)
 * ability to persist instance changes to main component
 * insert rect into layer pane should work